Clarksburg, Tennessee

 Clarksburg is a town in Carroll County, Tennessee, United States.
 The population was 393 at the 2010 census.
+Clarksburg has its own high school.

 Geography

 Clarksburg is in southern Carroll County, along Tennessee State Route 22, which leads north 9 mi to Huntingdon, the county seat, and south 6 mi to Interstate 40 at Parkers Crossroads.
 According to the United States Census Bureau, the town has a total area of 5.2 km2, all land.